-When you have diabetes being sick means more than the simple flu and a runny nose.
-In fact, the flu or cold may cause diarrhea and force you to throw up.
-In addition, it can increase the blood sugar levels.
+When one has diabetes, being sick means more than the simple flu and a runny nose.
+In fact, the flu or cold may cause diarrhea and force them to throw up.
+In addition, it can increase blood sugar levels.

-As a result, people with diabetes have to pay close attention to their blood sugar levels.
-If you were wondering what you should do if you got sick with diabetes, this post would help you.
-Here is everything you need to know about being sick with diabetes.
+As a result, this person has to pay close attention to their blood sugar levels.
+If someone is wondering what they should do if they get sick with this chronic condition, this post would help them out.

 Sickness and Diabetes: What to Do?